abhiramraju7/QuestAI/README.md

-# Vivi — Agentic Activity Network
+# Challo — Agentic Activity Network

 “You bring the mood, and your friends bring the vibe.
 AI orchestrates the plan.”